21 Shower Remodel Pitfalls to Avoid – Advice from a Pro

 My experiences as a bathroom remodelling contractor has exposed me to A LOT of tiling projects, tiling sub contractors and tiling miseries.

-Over the years I’ve learned what not to do, how to do it the right way, and why.
+Over the years I’ve learned what not to do when building a shower, how to do it the right way, and why.
 Here are a few of my secrets.

 Shower Base and walls – Level & Plumb